 Keeping that in mind alongside the current situation, we carefully chose some hill stations of India that are least explored, making it easy to have a socially distanced break.
-Here are 5 hill stations you can visit during covid.
+Here are 5 hill stations you can visit during Covid.

-Nothing can ever go wrong in visiting God’s Own Country, Kerala.
+Nothing can ever go wrong with visiting God’s Own Country, Kerala.
 The place is filled with rustic yet scenic beauties that can calm one’s soul.
 While everyone else has their eyes set on the more commercialized regions like Munnar or Wayanad, hill stations like Vagamon are overlooked, thus making them offbeat.

 There are a few accommodations available in the area that can be booked.
-The offbeat hilly areas and the option to book your accommodations allows you to have the region all to yourself during your stay.
+The offbeat hilly areas and the option to book your accommodations allow you to have the region all to yourself during your stay.
 This is one of the perks of visiting Askot in this time of social distancing.
-While everybody else chooses to visit the popular places as they want to spend their time around Himalayan mountains during their break, you can choose the safer and less crowded hill station of Askot.
+While everybody else chooses to visit the popular places as they want to spend their time around the Himalayan mountains during their break, you can choose the safer and less crowded hill station of Askot.

 Lambasingi, Andhra Pradesh